 - 2.1.
 The UK policy framework for health and social care research sets out principles of good practice in the management and conduct of health and social care research that take account of legal requirements and other standards.
-These principles protect and promote the interests of patients, service users and the public in health and social care research, by describing ethical conduct and proportionate, assurance-based management of health and social care research, so as to support and facilitate high-quality research in the UK that has the confidence of patients, service users and the public. - 2.2.
+These principles protect and promote the interests of patients, service users and the public in health and social care research, by describing ethical conduct and proportionate (This means having an approach to mitigating risks that gives at least the same consideration to the risks that arise if the research does not take place as to those that arise if it does, and the same consideration to their likelihood as to their impact.
+The risk appetite should favour the research taking place.
+The prevailing focus should be on the risks to the potential participants and the target population, not on the reputational risks), assurance-based management of health and social care research, so as to support and facilitate high-quality research in the UK that has the confidence of patients, service users and the public. - 2.2.
 This policy framework sets out principles and responsibilities at a high level that take account of relevant legislation in the UK.
 It will be supported by operational arrangements and guidance provided by the HRA and the Devolved Administrations, working in collaboration to ensure a consistent approach to co-ordinating and standardising regulatory practice.
-This will
+This will achieve compatibility across the UK for the management and conduct of health and social care research (Although this document is relevant to all health and social care research, its legal remit does not generally encompass children's social care research in England or Scotland, except where the project also involves health research, adult social care research or children's social care research in Northern Ireland or Wales.)